Quantum Monte Carlo Simulation of Bipolaron Superconductivity in Extended Hubbard--Holstein models on Face-Centered-Cubic and Body-Centered-Cubic Lattices: Introduction

 We expect, therefore, all HHM bipolarons to be very heavy and suppress $T^{\ast}$.
 The EHHM bipolarons on the BCC lattice are expected to be light with an intermediate $T^{\ast}$.
 On the FCC lattice, the EHHM bipolarons are light in the S0 configuration and superlight in the S1 (intersite singlet) configuration.
 The latter provides the highest $T^{\ast}$.

 The goal of this study is to understand whether the above qualitative picture is maintained as $\omega$ is lowered towards the adiabatic limit using a numerically exact QMC simulation method.
-The paper is organised as follows: In Section \ref{sec:method} an overview of the quantum Monte Carlo scheme is given, in addition to introducing a new triple update needed when simulating FCC lattices in section \ref{sec:triple_update} (further details of this scheme can be found in the Appendix).
+The paper is organised as follows: In Section \ref{sec:method} an overview of the quantum Monte Carlo scheme is given, in addition to introducing a new triple update needed when simulating FCC lattices in Section \ref{sec:triple_update}.
 In Section \ref{sec:results} results from the simulations are presented.
 Finally, in Section \ref{sec:conclusions} a summary can be found.